 As the title indicates this is my first true soup to nuts restore of a handsaw.
 In this instance a Disston D8 thumbhole rip saw.
-I picked it up for 5 beans at one of my regular stops on the slippery slope.
+I picked it up at one of my regular stops on the slippery slope.
 Here’s how it looked after the ride home:

 Rusty but in good shape, i cleaned the plate, polished the saw nuts, scraped, sanded, and applied a coat of BLO to the handle.
 All in a days work.
 Being a full restore i still needed to sharpen it.